fulcro-community/fulcro-exercises/README.md

 ## Usage

+Prerequisites: same as the [shadow-cljs requirements](https://github.com/thheller/shadow-cljs#requirements).

 Clone this repo, enter the directory.
 Then install prerequisites:

     npm install
-    # or: yarn install
+    # or: yarn install  # reportedly yarn < v3 as of 8/2021

 ### Part 1: The exercises

 Compile the ClojureScript code and start a server for the UI:

-    clojure -M:serve
+    npx shadow-cljs watch main
+    # or `bb serve` if you have Babashka

+NOTE: For Calva, do instead start the REPL from the editor - [run Jack-in](https://calva.io/connect/#jack-in-let-calva-start-the-repl-for-you), selecting _shadow-cljs_ then the `:main` build.
+Remember to load the page in the browser, see below.

-NOTE: For Emacs start the server with `clojure -M:cider:serve` and connect to it using `M-x cider-connect-cljs`
+NOTE: For Emacs, connect to the REPL using `M-x cider-connect-cljs`

 **BEWARE**: It might not work if your version of the [Clojure CLI](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools) (`clojure --version`) is too old or, possibly, too new.
 The project has been tested with v.1.10.3.855.